ivandoric/Making-Websites-With-October-CMS/plugins/offline/sitesearch/README.md

 You have to specifically add the component `siteSearchInclude` to every CMS page you want to be searched.
 Pages **without** this component will **not** be searched.

-Components on CMS pages will **not** be rendered.
-Use this provider only for simple html pages.
-All Twig syntax will be stripped out to prevent the leaking of source code to the search results.
+This feature works best with simple pages that include components, but don't rely on url parametres or other variables (like a page number).
 CMS pages with dynamic URLs (like `/page/:slug`) won't be linked correctly from the search results listing.

-If you have CMS pages with dynamic contents consider writing your own search provider (see `Add support for custom plugin contents`)
+If you have CMS pages with more complex dynamic contents consider writing your own search provider (see `Add support for custom plugin contents`)